Modular Relations of the Tutte Symmetric Function: Characterizing the Modular Relations of the Chromatic and Tutte Symmetric Functions

 \end{definition}

 Note that some of the $H_i$ can be identical.
-It is clear that each $L$ may be written uniquely in Tutte standard form.
-We now characterize Tutte-friendliness\footnote{The following theorem and proof may be easily modified to accommodate vertex weights, although we will not need this in what follows.}:
+It is clear that each $L$ may be written uniquely in Tutte standard form (up to the order of the terms).
+We now characterize modular relations of $XB$\footnote{The following theorem and proof may be easily modified to accommodate vertex weights, although we will not need this in what follows.}: